 This refutation of Kierkegaard, already evident and fully formed in the early Barth, is attributable to a final contrast: for Kierkegaard Christianity is unworldly, ascetic, polemic; for Barth it is the immense revelation of the eternal light that radiates over all of nature and fulfills every promise; it is God’s Yes and Amen to himself and his creation.
 Nothing is more characteristic of these two men than the way they stand in relation to Mozart.
 For Kierkegaard, Mozart is the very quintessence of the aesthetic sphere and therefore the very contrast to a religious existence.
 He had no choice but to interpret him demonically, from the perspective of Don Juan.
 Quite different is that view of Mozart by one of his greatest devotees, Karl Barth.

-Richard John Neuhaus is Editor-in-Chief of First Things.
-This essay is adapted from the introduction to a new edition of Kierkegaard’s Training in Christianity , forthcoming from Vintage.
+Richard John Neuhaus is the former editor-in-chief of First Things.
+This essay is adapted from the introduction to an edition of Kierkegaard’s Training in Christianity.